supercid/techdocs-wiki-tmp/Adding-the-customer-information.md

 The customer-reference can be leveraged to unify sessions across channels such as between online and offline.
 It is a unique identifier provided by you that is used in conjunction with the Nosto cookie.
 The customer-reference can also be used to uniquely identify users in lieu of an email address.

 The customer-reference should be a long, secure and a non-guessable identifier.
 For example, use your internal customer-id or the customer's loyalty program identifier and use a secure hash function like an HMAC-SHA256 to hash it.

-**Note:** If a customer reference is in use in the customer information tagging, make sure the identifier is secure enough.
-Nosto recommends using a UUID or the structure in the above example if a UUID can’t be supported.